JooyoungYang/data-pipelines-cu/lecture11/solutions/11-B solutions/README.md

 * The Spark ETL pipeline executed successfully using `spark-submit`
 * Output data was stored in the `output_weather/` directory in Parquet format
-* Verified the output by reading it with PySpark and inspecting schema and values
+* Checked the output using PySpark

-Example output:
+Output:

 ```text
 +--------+---------+--------+---------+----------+-----------+---------+-------------+-----------+